Hydreon/Steadfast2/README.md

 ## Creating the Steadfast2.phar File

-To build the SteadyFast server phar file please follow the instructions below.
+To build the Steadfast2 server phar file please follow the instructions below.

 1) Download the Steadfast2 master from GitHub, then unzip the master then move the src folder into your server directory, then deleted the old .phar file if you still have it in the server directory.